vuex-orm/plugin-axios/docs/api/request.md

 - **``constructor(model: typeof Model)``**

-  Request instance requires the Model class to be passed to the constructor.
+  Request instances require the Model class to be passed to the constructor.
 It's automatically done when obtaining the Request object through `Model.api()` method.
-But you could manually construct Request object your self.
+Alternatively,  you could manually construct Request object your self.

   ```js
   // This is equivalent to...